Back

 Retinol + Self Tanner

-Rule: Apply retinol the night BEFORE you tan, then skip it for 3-5 nights after.
+Rule: Apply retinol the night BEFORE you tan, then pause through day 4 and resume on day 5.

-The smart rotation: retinol the night before tanning (your skin is freshly turned over and ready for an even tan), pause for 3-5 nights while your tan develops and holds depth, then resume on day 5 or 6 to start gradually fading the tan in your routine.
-Your face tan will fade naturally as your skin renews - retinol just speeds that final phase.
+The smart rotation: retinol the night before tanning (your skin is freshly turned over and ready for an even tan), pause through day 4 while your tan develops and holds depth, then resume on day 5 to start gradually fading the tan on your own schedule.
+Your face tan will fade naturally as your skin renews.
+Retinol just speeds that final phase.

 Exfoliating Acids (AHA, BHA, Glycolic, Salicylic, Lactic)

-Rule: Use them 24 hours BEFORE you tan, then pause until your tan is fully developed and you're ready for it to fade.
+Rule: Use them 24 hours BEFORE you tan, then pause until you're ready for your tan to fade.

-- Lactic acid (AHA): Gentler exfoliator.
-Same rule - night before, skip during.
+• Lactic acid (AHA): Gentler exfoliator.
+Same rule: night before, pause while your tan is on.

 Vitamin C + Self Tanner